Kaljurand/K6nele/docs/android_wear/README.md

 Installation
 ------------

-Kõnele can work as a standalone app on the watch, but its UI has not been build for the watch, therefore some configuration steps are only possible using adb.
+Kõnele can work as a standalone app on the watch, but its UI has not been built for the watch, therefore some configuration steps are only possible using adb.

 ### Setting up adb